J3RN/inf-elixir/README.md

 ## Installation

-`inf-elixir` is proudly distributed by [MELPA](https://melpa.org/).
-In order to use packages from MELPA, follow [the Getting Started instructions on the MELPA website](https://melpa.org/#/getting-started).
+`inf-elixir` is proudly distributed by [MELPA](https://melpa.org/) and [MELPA Stable](https://stable.melpa.org).
+I would also strongly encourage folks to use MELPA Stable, as the releases there will be more, well, stable.
+In order to install the package, follow [the Getting Started instructions on the MELPA website](https://melpa.org/#/getting-started) or [the Getting Started instructions on the MELPA Stable website](https://stable.melpa.org/#/getting-started).

 Once your installation is configured to use MELPA, `inf-elixir` can be installed with `M-x package-install RET inf-elixir RET`.